aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/queries.md

 ## The AiiDA QueryBuilder

-AiiDA provides a querying tool called the *QueryBuilder*.
+AiiDA provides a querying tool called the [QueryBuilder](http://aiida-core.readthedocs.io/en/latest/querying/querybuilder/usage.html).
 When working in the `verdi shell` or a jupyter notebook with `%aiida` enabled, the `QueryBuilder` class has already been imported.